DanonymousCoder/Geek-for-geeks/README.md

 Hi everyone.
-This repository was created for me to practice what i from Geeksforgeeks
+This repository was created for me to practice what I learnt from Geeksforgeeks
 # Geek-for-geeks